satwinder191995/react-portfolio/README.md

   ## Tests

   Validation tests and quality assurance improved the overall file.
-Jest environment has been used.
+Jest react environment has been used.

   ## Questions?